Jacksonville Jaguars lose grievance over fining former player $700G for missed team doctor visits

 “This is just one of the many grievances we had to file to protect our players from the Jaguars’ actions,” the union said.
 “The decision puts a stop to the blatant overreach by the Jaguars and emphasizes the voluntary nature of almost all football activities during the offseason.”

-The arbitrator affirmed that the league’s collective bargaining agreement doesn’t allow teams to require rehab or medical appointments to be held at team facilities during the offseason.
-Coughlin and the team allegedly tried to make injured players rehab at the facility and when they failed to show up the players were subject to fines.
+The arbitrator affirmed that the league’s collective-bargaining agreement didn’t allow teams to require rehab or medical appointments to be held at team facilities during the offseason.
+Coughlin and the team allegedly tried to make injured players rehab at the facility -- and when they failed to show up, the players faced fines.

 CHARGERS' ANTHONY LYNN HAS NO TIME TO 'THINK ABOUT THE FUTURE' WHEN IT COMES TO TEAM'S QUARTERBACK IN 2020